Church of the Nativity: Twentieth century to the present

 In 1918 British governor Colonel Ronald Storrs demolished the wall erected in 1842 by the Greek Orthodox between nave and choir.

 The passageway which connects St. Jerome's Cave and the Cave of the Nativity was expanded in February 1964, allowing easier access for visitors.
 American businessman Stanley Slotkin was visiting at the time and purchased a quantity of the limestone rubble, more than a million irregular fragments about 5 mm across.
 He sold them to the public encased in plastic crosses, and they were advertised in infomercials in 1995.

-During the Second Intifada in April 2002, the church was the site of a month-long siege in which approximately 50 armed Palestinians wanted by the Israel Defense Forces (IDF) took refuge inside the church.
-Christians in the church gave refuge to the fighters, giving them food, water, and protection from Israeli military forces stationed outside.
+During the Second Intifada in April 2002, the church was the site of a month-long siege in which approximately 50 armed Palestinians wanted by the Israel Defense Forces (IDF) barricaded themselves inside the church.
+Christian authorities in the church gave the fighters food, water, and shelter.
 Israeli media claimed that the Christians inside were being held hostage, however, parishioners inside the church say they and the church were treated with respect.

 Curtains caught fire in the grotto beneath the church on 27 May 2014, which resulted in some slight damage.

 The church's joint owners undertook a major renovation starting in September 2013, probably to be completed in 2021 (see also under Restoration (2013–2019)).